Holden Commodore (VZ): Clubsport

 The Clubsport was powered by the LS2 engine a 6.0 L, 16-valve pushrod V8 producing 297 kW at 6000 rpm and 510 Nm at and 4400 rpm.
 There was the choice of either a Six-speed manual or four-speed auto.
 Fuel consumption was 15.9 L/100 km.
-The Z-Series started at $61,850 plus on-road costs for the manual.
 A Clubsport R8 was also available, with greater equipment (e.g. leather seats and extra instrument gauges) and revised wheels design and upgraded braking system.

 In July 2005, HSV also produced a manual-only Clubsport and Clubsport R8 "Dealer Team Spec" (DTS), comprising Stage 1 and optional Stage 2 packages.
 Stage 1 included upgraded tyre and wheel package, lighter overall weight and Stage 2 included other upgrades such as enhanced driver interface, adjustable suspension and tyre pressure monitors.

 The Z Series was the first range with which HSV reached the Middle East with the one-make racing ClubSport R sedans.